horga83/shellChatGPT/man/README.md

 ### DESCRIPTION

-All positional arguments are read as a single **PROMPT**.
-If the chosen model requires an **INSTRUCTION** and **INPUT prompts**, the first positional argument is taken as INSTRUCTION and the following ones as INPUT or PROMPT.
+Positional arguments are read as a single **PROMPT**.
+If the chosen model requires an **INSTRUCTION** and **INPUT prompts** (such as edits models), the first positional argument is taken as INSTRUCTION and the following ones as INPUT or PROMPT.

 Set `option -c` to start the chat mode via the **text completions** and record the conversation.
 This option accepts various models, defaults to